You’ve proven that you know your grammar rules – but can you apply them while editing? Complete a test assignment, and show us what you’ve got!

 If you are familiar with the conventions of US and UK English and can edit according to them, you are more than welcome to apply.
 At this time, however, we cannot accept applicants who are only familiar with other English dialects.
 The reason is that the vast majority of our clients require their papers to be written in US or UK English.

-The application process consists of four steps that you must successfully complete to become an active editor within our system:
+The application process consists of three steps that you must successfully complete to become an active editor within our system:

-The speed at which you are able to complete the application process depends on the level of your work.
+The speed at which you are able to complete the application process depends on your availability and the level of your work you submit.
 For us, it is important not only that you edit according to our guidelines, but also that you feel you have enough experience with us to make the leap to being an active Scribbr editor.

 Throughout the process, you will receive feedback from experienced editors – so no matter what happens, you won’t be wasting your time!